434media/next-aim2025/README.md

-# AIM Health R&D Summit Website
+# AIM Health R&D Summit

 A modern, responsive website for the AIM Health R&D Summit - the premier event connecting academia, industry, and military to advance medical innovation.